 What thickness of materials do we work with?

-We typically deal with materials ranging in thickness from .040” to .500”.
+We typically deal with materials ranging in thickness from .030 in to .500 in.

 Plastics that lend themselves best to thermoforming are; acrylonitrile-butadiene-styrene copolymer (ABS), high impact polystyrene (HIPS), high density polyethylene (HDPE), high molecular weight polyethylene (HMWPE), polypropylene (PP), polyvinyl chloride (PVC), and polyethylene terephthalate modified (PETG).
 Many other available materials allow for U/V exposure, UL Flammability, High Temperature, Anti-Static and Anti-Microbial properties.

 What kind of cosmetic features can be achieved with Pressure Forming?